-From the world famous City of Oxford, founded nearly a thousand years ago and with its many University Colleges, the canal heads north through pleasant pastures, through the old canal village of Thrupp and passing close to the magnificent Blenheim palace, Winston Churchill’s birthplace.
+From its junction with the River Thames in the world famous City of Oxford, founded nearly a thousand years ago and with its many University Colleges, the canal heads north through pleasant pastures, through the old canal village of Thrupp and passing close to Winston Churchill’s birthplace, the magnificent Blenheim Palace at Woodstock.
+One of England’s largest country houses, built between 1705 and 1722 and a UNESCO World Heritage Site, it is the only English ‘palace’ which is not connected to royalty or the church.

 The countryside becomes more isolated with rolling hills around the old village of Lower Heyford, neighbouring Upper Heyford had a large USAF base.
 Banbury is an interesting medieval market town with many fine old pubs.
-Cropredy, a tiny village with only two pubs, hosts a huge outdoor folk music festival each August when Fairport Convention, and about 17,000 fans, have their annual reunion.
+Cropredy, a small village with only two pubs, hosts a huge outdoor folk music festival each August when Fairport Convention, and about 17,000 fans, have their annual reunion.
 The two pubs get busy then!

 The early Oxford Canal was built as a contour canal, following the level ground around hills, rather than taking a straighter line through cuttings and over embankments like later canals.